thoughtspot/thoughtspot.github.io/_admin/users-groups/request-access.md

 ---
 You can allow people in your organization to request access to ThoughtSpot by clicking a button on the sign-in page.

 You provide a special ThoughtSpot sign-up URL to the people you want to sign up.
-Using that special URL, they see the sign-up button on the ThoughtSpot sign-in page.
+Using that URL, they see the sign-up button on the ThoughtSpot sign-in page.

 ![]({{ site.baseurl }}/images/admin_sign-up.png)